Alicepinch/everything-vegan/TESTING.md

 If a user enters an invalid email address for a recipe then the image be a broken link.
   - There is a placeholder image for if a user doesn't provide an image however this does not replace a broken link at the moment.
 Ideally in the future I would like to implement a way a user can upload their own image directly.

-If a user has searched for a recipe in the search bar and then presses the back button and then the forward button again then they will be presented by "Confirm Form Resubmission".

 ## User Stories Tested:

 ### New user: